srepetsk/gw-style/_pages/jaish-e-mohammed.md

 kalinsPDFMeta:
   - '{"showLink":"default"}'
 ---
-Literally "The Army of Muhammad".
+Literally "The Army of Muhammad."

 An Islamist militant group based in Kashmir.
 The group's primary motive is to separate Kashmir from India.
 It has been banned in Pakistan since 2002.

-The group has been designated as a terrorist organisation by Australia, Canada, India, the UAE, the UK, the US and the UN.
+The group has been designated as a terrorist organisation by Australia, Canada, India, the UAE, U.K., U.S. and the U.N.